czodroid/vscode-theme-gruvbox-64/README.md

 Special thank to [Pavel Pertsev](https://github.com/morhetz), the creator of [gruvbox](https://github.com/morhetz/gruvbox) original theme.

-And of course [JD](https://github.com/jdinhify), the creator of [vscode-theme-gruvbox](https://github.com/jdinhify/vscode-theme-gruvbox)
+And of course [JD](https://github.com/jdinhify), the creator of [vscode-theme-gruvbox](https://github.com/jdinhify/vscode-theme-gruvbox), from whom I did use vscode-theme-gruvbox as start.

 Thanks for help to make the Gruvbox theme better.